Mutabaruka: Speaking and narration, 2000–present

 Mutabaruka gave a lecture at Stanford University in 2000 on the difference between education and indoctrination, In 2001, he served as narrator for filmmaker Stephanie Black's Life and Debt, a documentary about the impact of global economic policy and the IMF on the economy and people of Jamaica.
 The title song "Life and Debt" was released on Mutabaruka's 2002 album Life Squared.

 In 2007 he taught African-American studies at Merritt College in California.
 He has lectured and performed at many establishments in Jamaica and the United States.

 In 2008, Mutabaruka was featured as part of the Jamaica episode of the television programme Anthony Bourdain: No Reservations.

 In February 2010, Mutabaruka was honoured by the National Centre for Youth Development (NCYD) and the Rotaract Club of Mandeville for over 30 years of outstanding work in the field of the arts.
 Later on in 2010, he was recognized by Senegal with a hut built in his honour.

 In September 2010, he recited a tribute poem in honour of Lucky Dube, whose music he said sought to "liberate the oppressed".
 In August 2011 Mutabaruka spoke at the First Jamaica Poetry Festival in honour of Marcus Garvey and Louise Bennett.
 On the final day of the Rastafari Studies Conference, professors of the West Indies described Mutabaruka as an icon.

 His outspoken statements on theology and the oppressive roles played by religious institutions have generated much controversy.

-Although he is a non-smoker, Mutabaraku has campaigned for the decriminalization of cannabis.
+Although he is a non-smoker, Mutabaraka has campaigned for the decriminalization of cannabis.

 In 2016, the government of Jamaica awarded Mutabaruka the Order of Distinction, Commander Class (one of the highest distinctions in the country), in recognition of his cultural contributions.